vitalik-prog/next-course-blog/posts/mastering-javascript.md

 ---
 title: Mastering JavaScript
 excerpt: JavaScript is the most important programming language for web development.
-You probably don't know it well enough!
+You probably don't know it well enough!Getting Started with
 image: mastering-js-thumb.png
 isFeatured: false
 date: '2021-10-30'